klaudsol/klaudsol-cms/README.md

 Password: admin
 ```

 Note: The database is being refreshed every 24 hours.
-Your data will be removed!
+Your data will be removed!!

 ## Screenshots